salesforce-misc/HelloViolet.ai/docs/contributing.md

 # Contributing to Violet

-We welcome contributions on Github.
-Use Github to submit issues and enhancement requests.
+We appreciate any help, in particular we would like to see:

+* Sophisticated conversational applications built on top of this project.
+As you build it, let us know how it went.
+What worked well?
+What was challenging?

+* Tests: It is the best way for you to make sure that as we improve the framework that we don't break a use case that you are depending on.

+* File issues: If something is not working as expected or if you want to see am improvement, please file an issue or enhancement reqest on the project.

+We are excited to have you contribute to this project!

+## The Process

 If you are a new contributor, please sign, scan, and send the Salesforce [Contributor License Agreement](./SFDC_CLA.pdf) to osscore@salesforce.com.
-We're so excited to have you contribute to this project!

-The process:

 1. Search for an existing issue.
 If none exists, create a new issue so that other contributors can keep track of what you are trying to add/fix and offer suggestions (or let you know if there is already an effort in progress).